 The Corporate Overview Group reviews the performance of the Council against the approved targets.
-Other reports are taken to this group and during the last year include the annual customer feedback report and health and safety report.
+Other reports are taken to this group and during the last year include the diversity annual report, annual customer survey and the health and safety reports.
 This Group is also responsible for driving forward and reviewing the changes brought about by the review of scrutiny in early 2019.

 In addition to the Corporate Overview Group and Governance Scrutiny Group, the Council has two other scrutiny groups which were formed during 2019.
-The first, Communities, looks at areas that affect the community such as the Council's partnerships and the development of a Carbon Management Plan for the Council.
-The other group, Growth and Development, is tasked with looking at different aspects of growth within the Borough and has, this year, scrutinised the Council's economic growth offering and development plans for the Council's old public works depot.
+The first, Communities, looks at areas that affect the community such as the Council's partnerships and the development of a Carbon Management Plan for the Council and the WISE environmental crime enforcement update.
+The other group, Growth and Development, is tasked with looking at different aspects of growth within the Borough and has, this year for example, scrutinised reports in relation to the River Trent footbridge and cycling networks in the borough.

-3.6 Executive Managers
+3.6 Directors

-Executive Managers are responsible for ensuring proper standards of internal control within their service areas.
+Directors are responsible for ensuring proper standards of internal control within their service areas.
 On-going reviews are undertaken throughout the year.
-At the end of the financial year, Executive Managers are required to confirm that they have reviewed the system of internal control and identify any areas where improvements are necessary.
+At the end of the financial year, Directors are required to confirm that they have reviewed the system of internal control and identify any areas where improvements are necessary.
+In 2021/22 the number of Directors was reduced from four to three and the Chief Executive having a department with responsibility for Legal Services, Human Resources and the Business Support Unit.